Government Office for Science: History

-The Office was established following the merger of the Office of Science and Innovation into the Department for Innovation, Universities and Skills, to take on responsiblities from the Transdepartmental Science and Technology Group.
+The Office was established following the merger of the Office of Science and Innovation into the Department for Innovation, Universities and Skills, to take on responsibilities from the Transdepartmental Science and Technology Group.

 Advice and cross-government cooperation

-The Office assists the Goverment Chief Scientific Adviser to provide advice to the prime minister, departments and to the cabinet.
+The Office assists the Government Chief Scientific Adviser to provide advice to the prime minister, departments and to the cabinet.

 The Office works collaboratively, using formal and informal networks, including colleagues in other departments and external experts.
 Together, they create and promote guidance and frameworks describing how departments can use the natural and social sciences, engineering and medicine to provide a sound evidence base for making policy.
 It supports and develops the Government Science and Engineering profession, through networking and cooperation.

 Futures, Foresight and Emerging Technology unit

 In 1993, the then-Chancellor of the Duchy of Lancaster, William Waldegrave, released a white paper, Realising our Potential - A Strategy for Science, Engineering and Technology, which made clear the importance of science, engineering and innovation in the public sector, and the establishment of a future planning service to anticipate threats and opportunities.
 The first "phase" of Foresight began in 1994, with its first report in 1995.

 The unit looks to the future, as envisaged by the original white paper, focusing on what science can tell us about how the world could develop and what effects potential interventions might have.
 This enables civil servants and the public sector to plan for the long term by providing a view of potential futures under a variety of scenarios.

-Foresight projects address broad policy areas and issues to enable long-term resillence and policy planning, whereas Emerging Technologies (previously Horizon Scanning) conducts smaller projects across the full policy spectrum and increases the Government’s capability to think about the future systematically.
+Foresight projects address broad policy areas and issues to enable long-term resillence and policy planning, whereas Emerging Technologies (previously Horizon Scanning) conducts smaller projects across the full policy spectrum and increases the Government's capability to think about the future systematically.